fpgadeveloper/picozed-qgige-axieth/README.md

 Example design for the [Quad Gigabit Ethernet FMC](http://ethernetfmc.com "Ethernet FMC") with the [PicoZed](http://picozed.org "PicoZed") using AXI Ethernet

-**ATTENTION**: PLEASE NOTE THAT THIS PROJECT IS DESIGNED FOR A FUTURE VERSION OF THE PICOZED FMC CARRIER WHICH IS NOT PRESENTLY AVAILABLE.
-THIS MESSAGE WILL BE REMOVED WHEN THE NEW PICOZED FMC CARRIER BECOMES AVAILABLE.

 ### Description

 This project demonstrates the use of the Opsero [Quad Gigabit Ethernet FMC](http://ethernetfmc.com "Ethernet FMC").